gitlabhq/gitlab-ci/doc/raketasks/backup_restore.md

 ## Create a backup of the GitLab CI

-A backup creates an archive file that contains the database.
+A backup creates an archive file that contains the database and builds files.
 This archive will be saved in backup_path (see `config/application.yml`).
 The filename will be `[TIMESTAMP]_gitlab_ci_backup.tar.gz`.
 This timestamp can be used to restore an specific backup.
 You can only restore a backup to exactly the same version of GitLab CI that you created it on, for example 7.10.1.